August 25th, 2017 / 0 Comments

 The National Safety Council, founded in 1913 by Congress to build awareness, training and share best practices on safety issues, has developed the following warning signs that a backpack is too heavy:

-A child’s backpack should not weigh more than 10 to 20 percent of the child’s body weight, according to a 2016 report by the American Academy of Pediatrics (AAP).
+A child’s backpack should not weigh more than 15 percent of the child’s body weight, according to the American Academy of Pediatrics (AAP).
 Younger children and girls seem more susceptible to backpack-related pain, so parents may want lean more towards 10 percent.

 Children should also use lockers, if that option is available.
 Parents can also talk to their child’s teacher and ask how they can help lighten the workload.